VijithaSirra/Dog_Breed_Prediction/README.md

   <img src="image.jpg">
 </p>

-I created a Dog Breed Prediction model as a Image Classification using ResNet50.
+THis Repo Contains Classification using ResNet50 for Dog Breed Prediction.
 This Determine the breed of a dog in an image

-We can get the  huge Dog Breed Image dataset from Kaggle Dog Breed Identification compitation.
-Here goal was to create a classifier capable of determining a dog’s breed from a photo.
+Data Set Source : Dog Breed Image dataset from Kaggle Dog Breed Identification compitation. <br>
+Here goal is to create a classifier capable of determining a Dog’s breed from an Image.
 The dataset comprises 120 breeds of dog.
-The number of dogs in each breed lies between 60 and 130.
+The number of dogs in each breed ranges between 60 and 130.

-I just created a model in Google Colab to classify the 10 dog breeds
+In this Repo, contains a classification model Trained in Google Colab to classify the 10 Dog Breeds

-- Beagle,
+- Beagle
-- Chihuahua,
+- Chihuahua
-- Doberman,
+- Doberman
-- French Bulldog,
+- French Bulldog
-- Golden Retriever,
+- Golden Retriever
-- Malamute,
+- Malamute
-- Pug,
+- Pug
-- Saint Bernard,
+- Saint Bernard
-- Scottish Deerhound and
+- Scottish Deerhound
-- Tibetan Mastiff.
+- Tibetan Mastiff

 I got only few images After extracting these breeds from the Data Set.
 Then I Augumented existed images to 7k+ by Increasing Brighness, Change in angle, Cropping, and Flipping .